open-telemetry/opentelemetry-cpp/docs/abi-version-policy.md

 ### Inline namespaces

-For the sake of illustration, let's consider a fictious API such as:
+For the sake of illustration, let's consider a fictitious API such as:

 ```cpp
 namespace opentelemetry